All motifs

 House

-The house carries the charge of the speaker's current life-state made inhabitable and architectural: its newness or decay, its cracks or solidity, tracking the speaker's emotional condition.
-The progression from one type of dwelling to another (house to tower, house to prison) marks transformation in the speaker's relationship to her own life.
+The house is the speaker's current life made into a building you could walk through, its newness or decay, its cracks or solidity, tracking how she is.
+Moving from one kind of dwelling to another, house to tower, house to prison, marks a change in how she relates to her own life.

 Opalite